mikenahabedian3/matchmaker-privacy-policy/data_deletion.md

-Data Deletion Instructions
+Data Deletion Instructions for Matchmaker App

-If you would like to request the deletion of your data, please email us at `support@matchmakerapp.com` with the subject "Data Deletion Request".
-Include the details of your request, and we will process it within 30 days.

-You can also delete your account by following these steps:
-1. Log into the app.
+At Matchmaker, we respect your privacy and ensure your data is handled securely.
+If you wish to delete your account and remove all associated personal data from our platform, you may do so by following the instructions below.

+Steps to Delete Your Data:

+1. Login to your account: Go to the Matchmaker login page and log in with your credentials.
-2. Navigate to your profile settings.
+2. Navigate to Account Settings: Once logged in, navigate to your account settings by clicking on your profile icon in the top right corner.
-3. Click "Delete Account" to remove your data from our system.
+3. Request Data Deletion: In your account settings, you will find an option to delete your account and associated data.
+Click on this option and confirm your decision.
+4. Confirmation: Once confirmed, your data will be permanently deleted from our servers within 24 hours.
+You will receive a confirmation email once the deletion process is complete.

+If you encounter any issues or have any questions, you can contact our support team at support@matchmakerapp.com for assistance.